 Units of Study

-RL.1.3 Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text (How do characters interact?)
+RL.1.3 Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text.

 L.1.1 Demonstrate command of the conventions of standard English grammar and usage when writing and speaking.